Osinbajo says perpetrators of Plateau killings won"t go unpunished

 According to him, some of the recommendations are being worked on to be passed into law.

-He thanked the Federal Government for the prompt intervention and expressed optimism that the Federal Government would help the state to restore peace in the state.
+He thanked the Federal Government for the prompt intervention and expressed optimism that the Federal Government will help the state to restore peace in the state.